Skip to Content Facebook Feature Image

 It took eight years of leading the opposition in parliament, but that big win finally came.
 Orbán rode discontent over the fallout from the 2008 global financial crisis, as well as scandal and mismanagement by the Socialist government, to return as prime minister in 2010.
 Fidesz won a two-thirds majority in parliament.

 It marked a turning point.
-With its overwhelming mandate, Fidesz set to work reshaping Hungary by unilaterally writing a new constitution, re-rigging the electoral system and stacking the courts.
+With its overwhelming mandate, Fidesz set to work reshaping Hungary by unilaterally writing a new constitution, rerigging the electoral system and stacking the courts.

-Meanwhile, Orbán began siphoning public contracts, largely financed by the European Union, into companies owned by loyalists.
+Meanwhile, Orbán began siphoning public contracts, largely financed by the EU, into companies owned by loyalists.
 Those loyalists in turn bought up hundreds of media outlets and forced others into closure.
 By the end of the decade, it was estimated that Fidesz and its allies controlled up to 80% of Hungary's private media market.

 Using the power and resources of the state, Orbán also has transformed public media into a mouthpiece for his party, and spent billions on state-funded communication — billboards, ads and letters to households — to boost his narratives.
 Media watchdog Reporters Without Borders has called him a press freedom “predator.”

-Despite the EU and international watchdogs sounding the alarm — the European Parliament declared Hungary an “electoral autocracy” in 2022 — Orbán's supporters praise him as a defender of Christian values and national sovereignty in the face of globalization, mass migration and what he describes as an oppressive EU.
+Despite the EU and international watchdogs sounding the alarm — the European Parliament declared Hungary an “electoral autocracy” in 2022 — Orbán's supporters praised him as a defender of Christian values and national sovereignty in the face of globalization, mass migration and what he describes as an oppressive EU.

-Appearing to revel in disrupting EU decision making, Orbán built border fences and enacted harsh immigration and asylum policies, casting migrants and refugees as part of a globalist ploy to "replace" Europe's white population.
+Appearing to revel in disrupting EU decision-making, Orbán built border fences and enacted harsh immigration and asylum policies, casting migrants and refugees as part of a globalist ploy to "replace" Europe's white population.

 Orbán also has cultivated close ties with like-minded leaders including U.S. President Donald Trump and Russian President Vladimir Putin.
 He's made common cause with euroskeptic, far-right parties, predicting a “patriotic” takeover of EU institutions.